-The length, width, height of the ellipsoid (defaults set to 1.0).
+The length, width and height of the ellipsoid (defaults set to 1.0).

-Note that by default, the volume is a sphere, producing a spherical meta, as the Ball option…
+Note that by default, the volume is a sphere, producing a spherical meta, similar to the Ball option…

 - Cube (parallel-epipedal volume, tri-dimensional structure)

-The length, width, height of the parallelepiped (defaults set to 1.0).
+The length, width and height of the parallelepiped (defaults set to 1.0).